boredcity/discord-mtaw-bot/README.md

 1. run `npm run dev` to start the bot in development mode

 1. invite the bot to your channel (Application tab "Oauth 2" -> "Url generator"; select scope "bot" and bot permissions "Send Messages" + "Use slash commands" from the list) and copy the url to the browser.

+The slash commands will work as long as you leave the terminal with `npm run dev` command running open.

 ## Adding or removing commands